ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container-k8/readme.md

 ENV LOCAL_MODELS_DIR=/app/models
 COPY --from=build /app/models /app/models
 ```

-Observe that the build uses the Watson NLP Runtime container image as the base image.
-Stock models are downloaded to the build machine during the build phase, and then copied into the image during the release phase.
+Observe that the Watson NLP Runtime image is used as the base image.
+Stock Watson NLP models are downloaded during the build phase, and then copied into the final image during the release phase.

-The four build arguments are used for this Dockerfile.
+The following arguments are used during the build.
 Set these as environment variables.
 - **WATSON_RUNTIME_BASE**=Watson base runtime image (optional).
 - **ARTIFACTORY_USERNAME**=Artifactory username to download the base image
 - **ARTIFACTORY_API_KEY**=Artifactory API key to download the base image
 - **MODEL_NAMES**=Space-separated list of models to be served.

-To build a Docker image, run the following command.
+To build, run the following command.
 ```
 docker build . \
 --build-arg WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39" \